Türkiye

 Nuclear

-A second nuclear power plant in Sinop, in northern Türkiye, has been in the works since 2013 when Türkiye signed an agreement with Japan (Daily Sabah, 2019a).
+A second proposed nuclear power plant in the northern city of Sinop has been in the works since 2013, when Türkiye signed an agreement with Japan (Daily Sabah, 2019).
 However, in 2020 the partnership between Japan and Türkiye to build the 4.5 GW nuclear power plant fell apart (Hürriyet Daily News, 2020).
-The Ministry of Environment and Urbanisation has given a positive environmental impact assessment (EIA) to the Sinop project, though the government is still seeking project partners (IEA, 2021a).
+The Ministry of Environment and Urbanisation has given a positive environmental impact assessment (EIA) to the Sinop project, though the government is still seeking project partners (Shaw, 2024).
+Türkiye is also in advanced negotiations with China to build another nuclear power plant in Thrace, near the Greek border (Nuclear Business Platform, 2024).

-While nuclear power can reduce the emissions intensity of the Turkish power system, the European Parliament, in June 2017 called on the Turkish government to halt its plans for the construction of the Akkuyu nuclear plant, pointing to the risks of severe earthquakes in that region (European Parliament, 2017).
-This is an issue that has also been raised by environmental organisations (Environmental Justice Atlas, 2017; Reuters, 2011).
-The uncertainties and risks around nuclear construction make the technology unreliable in terms of planning the necessary power system decarbonisation, which needs to happen globally by 2050 (IPCC, 2018).
+While nuclear power can reduce the emissions intensity of the Turkish power system, fears exist around the potential impact of earthquakes in the region (Hadjicostis & Mcdermott, 2023).
+There has been considerable opposition towards nuclear energy as a result, with safety considerations around seismic activity a concern for local communities (Temocin, 2018).
+The uncertainties and risks around nuclear construction make the technology unreliable in terms of planning the necessary power system decarbonisation, which needs to happen globally by 2050.

-Transport emissions account for around 15% of Türkiye’s GHG emissions (excl.
-LULUCF), or about 80 MtCO2e (Republic of Türkiye, 2022b).
-The largest share of emissions comes from road transportation which have more than tripled between 1990 and 2020 (Republic of Türkiye, 2022b).
+Transport emissions account for around 16% of Türkiye’s GHG emissions (excl.
+LULUCF), or 91 MtCO2e (Republic of Türkiye Ministry of Energy and Natural Resources, 2023).
+The largest share of emissions comes from road transportation, which more than tripled between 1990 and 2021 (Republic of Türkiye Ministry of Energy and Natural Resources, 2023).

 Land use & forestry